HobnobMancer/cazy_webscraper/README.md

 `--timeout`, `-t` - Connection timout limit (seconds).
 Default: 45.

-`--uniprot_data` - Path to JSON file containing data previosuly retrieved from UniProt by `cazy_webscraper`, use if an error occurred while adding the data to the local CAZyme database.
+`--use_uniprot_cache` - Path to JSON file containing data previosuly retrieved from UniProt by `cazy_webscraper`, use if an error occurred while adding the data to the local CAZyme database.
 This will skip the retrieval of data from UniProt, and the cached data will be added to the local CAZyme database.
 This can also be shared with others to add the same data to their local CAZyme database.

 `--uniprot_batch_size` - Size of an individual batch query submitted to the [UniProt REST API](https://www.uniprot.org/help/programmatic_access) to retrieve the UniProt accessions of proteins identified by the GenBank accession.
 Default is 150.
 The UniProt API documentation recommands batch sizes of less than 20,000 but batch sizes of 1,000 often result in HTTP 400 errors.
 It is recommend to keep batch sizes less than 1,000, and ideally less than 200.